 - Read Time: 3 min

 The Internet Revolution has so far not produced the kind of long-term productivity growth seen during the Industrial Revolution.
-Digital technology drove U.S. productivity growth above three percent annually only between 1996 and 2004.
-Since then, productivity has fallen to about 1.6 percent a year.
+Digital technology drove U.S. productivity growth above 3% annually only between 1996 and 2004.
+Since then, productivity has fallen to about 1.6% a year.
 General Electric argues that productivity growth will jump again as the industrial Internet emerges, connecting machines like turbines and jet engines to factories, and using analytics to make better decisions about maintenance and production.